qCMOS cameras qCMOS cameras

 Adaptive optics

-Adaptive optics is a method where systems immediately correct the wavefront of incoming light which is disturbed by atmospheric fluctuations.
-In order to perform real-time and highly accurate wavefront correction, a camera needs to get images with high speed and high spatial resolution.
-In addition, the camera also needs high sensitivity because the wavefront correction is performed in a very dark condition where a laser guide star is measured.
+Adaptive optics is a method where systems immediately correct the wavefront of incoming light disturbed by atmospheric fluctuations.
+In order to perform real-time and highly accurate wavefront correction, a camera needs to take images with high speed and high spatial resolution.
+In addition, the camera also needs high sensitivity because the wavefront correction is performed in very dark conditions where a laser guide star is measured.

 Wavefront correction by adaptive optics